jeeves-sh/jeeves-shell/docs/index.md

+---
-# Welcome to jeeves-core documentation!
+title: Welcome to jeeves!
+---